henrahmagix/i18nlint/README.md

 BuiltIn/Interpolations:
   Enabled: false # disable a built-in that always runs; all rules are enabled by default

-My/Rule: # this matches a class named My::Rule, required by any of the `require:` paths above
+MyRules/Amazing: # this matches a class named MyRules::Amazing, defined in any of the `require:` paths above
   Enabled: true
   Exclude:  # every rule config can have a list of Pathname#fnmatch to exclude
     - '*.exclude.yml'

 match-segment:
-  # A list of `Pattern:` configurations to search for, where each match is an offence.
+  # A list of `Pattern:` configurations to search for in each individual segment, where each match is an offence.
   - Pattern: 'https://.*\.example.org'
   - Pattern: 'https://.*\.bad.url'
     Exclude: